Shopify Next Generation Events: What's Changing and How to Migrate

 - Delivery is still at-least-once.
 Next Generation Events tighten what gets delivered, but they don't change delivery guarantees.
 Your handler still needs to be idempotent.
 Reconciliation jobs that periodically fetch state from the Admin API are still the right pattern for catching anything missed.

-- Retry behaviour is unchanged.
+- Retry behavior is unchanged.
 Failures are retried with exponential backoff, and subscriptions defined in

 shopify.app.tomlare not auto-deleted on persistent failure (unlike subscriptions created via the Admin API). - Mandatory compliance webhooks still live in their own world.